Fashion Designer Gabriela Vallejos

 My mom and grandmother taught me how to sew, and I learned a lot by myself.
 I later went to school to learn pattern-making and took courses to develop my design process.
 Besides that, I’ve always had an inner desire to create things.

 Which materials did you use for your last collection?

 My latest collection was about the stretch characteristics in fine knits, so I used stretch fabrics in combination with heavier woven fabrics as a contrast.
 I wanted the collection to be fun and eye appealing, so I also chose colors and materials that were shiny and light reflective.

-The collection began as a form exploration.
+The collection began as a form of exploration.
 It didn’t start with any inspiration but more as an investigation of elasticity and stretch.
 As the process went on I began to control the outcome more and started to visualize a certain girl.
 I guess there are some candy elements in this collection too!

 What is your specialty?

 I would say working with jersey.
 Mostly because it’s my fabric choice when dressing.
-But I also like graphics and of course color!
+But I also like graphics and of course the color!
 I don’t feel any material can compare to the power of color combinations.

 To whom you design?

 I design for anyone who wants’s to wear my clothes.